Bryan De La Cruz Player Props: Marlins vs. Nationals

 Bryan De La Cruz At The Plate

-- De La Cruz has 14 doubles, eight home runs and 21 walks while batting .275.
+- De La Cruz is batting .273 with 14 doubles, eight home runs and 21 walks.

-- Among qualified hitters in MLB action, he ranks 48th in batting average, 90th in on-base percentage, and 83rd in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 49th, his on-base percentage ranks 92nd, and he is 86th in the league in slugging.

-- In 62.5% of his 64 games this season, De La Cruz has picked up at least one hit.
-He's also had 17 multi-hit games.
+- De La Cruz has reached base via a hit in 41 games this season (of 65 played), and had multiple hits in 17 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.